'Ideally it melts your face off' says Destiny 2 dev about Solar rework

 Based on the impressive depth of the Stasis and now Void subclasses, both of which used the same modular system to create builds, I can't wait to dive in this afternoon.
 "Ideally it melts your face off," says sandbox discipline lead Kevin Yanes at the start.
 Given that I plan to main a Dawn Chorus Warlock with the newly buffed Retraced Path trace rifle, I think the chance of singed eyebrows is dangerously high.

-The latest Destiny 2 patch notes are live now, by the way—you can catch them in full at bungie.net (opens in new tab).
+The latest Destiny 2 patch notes are live now, by the way—you can catch them in full at bungie.net (opens in new tab)—and include notable nerfs to both Well of Radiance and the Loreley Splendor helm, as well as more detail on the new Solar subclasses.